konstantin89/arm-asm-reference/course/03_Load_store_instructions.md

 ### Pre-Indexed addressing

 Pre-Indexed addressing is changing the content of register
-containing the address, before the instrucction is done.
+containing the address, before the instruction is done.

 Note the following two instructions:
 ``` asm